FYBRLabs/Hackathon2023/Materials_Challenge/README.md

 ![Alt Image of ONT inside an enclosure](enclosure.png)
 <br><br>
 Enclosures (and the equipment inside them) are made to undergo significant stress and environmental factors.
 This includes:
-- Direct sunlight (and UV radiation)
+- Direct sunlight (UV and non-UV radiation)
 - High ambient temperatures (up to 140°F)
 - Low ambient temperatures (down to -40°F)
 - Significant temperature swings (from morning to evening)